Do electric cars have gearboxes?

 For road cars, several concepts have been shown which suggest that cheap-to-make twin-speed gearboxes may be used in some future electric models, as it will allow for smaller, less powerful and cheaper electric motors to be fitted and range to be increased without harming performance.

-That covers pure EVs, but what about hybrids which have an electric motor and a petrol or diesel engine?
+That covers pure EVs but what about ‘mild hybrids’ and plug-in hybrids (PHEVs), which have both an electric motor and a petrol or diesel engine?
 Most modern hybrids also have an automatic-style change, which means you don’t have to get used to anything complicated in order to drive one.
 But under the skin, the systems used are quite different.

-The BMW i8 sports car, for example, uses a BMW two-gear system and Toyota’s hybrids have a more conventional CVT transmission, which uses a belt moving between two cones to make sure the engine speed is right for either economy or performance.
+The now discontinued BMW i8 sports car, for example, uses a BMW two-gear system while Toyota’s hybrids have a more conventional CVT transmission, which uses a belt moving between two cones to make sure the engine speed is right for either economy or performance.

 Mitsubishi’s PHEV Outlander has a ‘one-speed’ gearbox that drives in EV mode, directing drive to the wheels from the motors up to motorway speeds, before a new gear engages automatically to take power directly from the petrol engine.
 The driver doesn’t have any agency in this - it’s all controlled by computer.

-Do you want to know more about electric cars?
-Why not read our complete guide to electric cars for everything you need to know.
+Want to learn more about electric cars?
+Why not read our guide to electric cars for everything you need to know.